Creative Balance Health | Women's Health, Functional Health, Nutritionist, Weight Loss

 • Breathe.
 Taking a few deep breaths in combination with visualization for only six seconds engages the vagus nerve and activates your body’s natural relaxation response.

-Stress reduction, along with diet, rest, exercise, and supplement support when needed are the foundational pillars of good health.
+Stress reduction, diet, rest, exercise, and supplement support when needed are the foundational pillars of good health.
 If you suspect stress-induced ghrelin and other “gremlins” may be contributing to your fatigue, weight gain, and digestive health problems, I can help.

 Click here to Schedule a Free Consultation to discuss.